November 18, 2025

 TLDR - Clinical Rotations for Nurse Practitioner Students at Rocky Mountain University

-• RMU provides guidance, affiliation agreement support, faculty oversight, and resources in the Clinical Homeroom, but the placement process remains student driven.
+• RMU provides guidance, affiliation agreement support, faculty oversight, and resources.

 • Each MSN pathway, including FNP, PMHNP, ENP, and dual certification options, requires supervised clinical hours that must be completed with qualified preceptors in approved clinical settings.